-- 1. Make a referral to children's social care and/or the police immediately if a child is in immediate danger or at risk of harm. - 2.
-Tell the DSL (see section 5.2) as soon as possible if they make a referral directly.
+- 1. Make a referral to children's social care and/or the police immediately if a child is suffering or likely to suffer from harm or is in immediate danger.
+Anyone can make a referral. - 2.
+Tell the DSL (see section 5.2) as soon as possible if you make a referral directly.